Every night billions of people get into bed, close their eyes and leave the day behind them.

 highly fatigued workers were 70 percent more likely to be involved in accidents than were workers reporting low fatigue levels.

-And a large study of 50,000 people in Sweden over 20 years also found that workers who reported that they suffered from disturbed sleep were twice as likely to die from an accident at work.
+And a large study of 50,000 people in Sweden over 20 years found that workers who reported disturbed sleep were twice as likely to die in an accident at work.

 4) Drive better